PratyushK7/Beautiful-Github-Dashboard/README.md

 [Github-Dashboard](https://beautiful-github-dashboard.vercel.app/) 🤞👏

 # Introduction
-Github Dashboard utilizes various graphs and charts to display your profile neatly in form of a dashboard
+Github Dashboard utilizes various graphs and charts to display your profile neatly in form of a dashboard using Tailwind CSS and Fusion Charts

   - Simple and Minimal UI